 Apparatus and stimuli

 Stimuli will be generated on screen using PsychoPy (Version 3; Peirce, 2007), from instruction files written in Excel.
 Stimuli will be presented on an iMac desktop computer with a screen resolution of 3.226 pixels per mm, at a frame rate of 60 Hz.
 The overall size of the screen will be 590 width x 330 mm height.
 The viewing distance will be that used by Michotte, 1.5 metres.
 Observers in his studies were free to move so that feature of the method is retained in the present study, and for that reason spatial measurements are given in millimetres rather than degrees of arc.

-Summary of general features of stimulus presentations:
+General features of stimulus presentations are listed in Table 1.

-Stimuli are presented within a frame with a white ground, 1600 width x 800 pixels height, 496 x 248 mm.

-Experiments 1 - 8 are based on the typical stimulus for launching as illustrated in Figure 1; Experiments 9 - 14 are based on the typical stimulus for entraining.

-Objects are squares except in Experiment 1 where object width is manipulated and in Experiment 8 which follows Michotte's experiment 33 in using circular discs.

-Objects are 12.4 mm on each side except in Experiment 1 where object width is manipulated, Experiment 8 where circular discs with 9.3 mm radius are used, and Experiments 3, 11, and 12, where object size is manipulated.

-Objects move horizontally from left to right except in Experiment 2 where some objects in some stimuli move from right to left.

-The object that moves first is black and the object that moves second is red, except in Experiment 1 where both objects are black.

-Speed of motion is 124 mm/s except for some stimuli in Experiments 1, 7, 9, 10, 11, and 12 where object speed or speed ratio is manipulated.

-Object motion continues until the red square exits the frame except for two stimuli in Experiment 2 where objects stop within the frame.

-Distance moved by each object varies between stimuli and between experiments; the minimum distance used is 124 mm.

 Variations from the standard features above are detailed in the method sections of the corresponding experiments.